GeorgieEggleton/business-listing-form/README.md

 The admin (Mandens) will be able to log in and see a full list of all the businesses that are due to be listed with all the required information to generate the legal paperwork needed.

-Login Details
+#####Login Details:
 To login and see an example vendor with current businesses listed please use

 Username: JohnsFishandChips
 Password: FishShop123

 To login as admin and see information of all businesses please use:

 Username: Admin
 Password: Firefly2

 Live site
-A link to the live site can be found here -
+A link to the live site can be found here - https://online-disposal-form-c3c0cc829bfc.herokuapp.com/

 *** Mock Up ****